kjolley/BIGSdb_documentation/dbase_setup.rst

     significantly. :ref:`Exemplar alleles<defining_exemplars>` *MUST* be
     defined otherwise sequence queries will fail. 'yes' or 'no', default 'no'.

+* FastaExport

+  * Enable Fasta Export plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

 * formatted_description

   * Markdown formatted description of database.
 If set, this will be used